sanahmed/PhaME/README.md

     - FastTree using SNPs from coding sequence
       - `project`_cds.fasttree
   - Other files:
+    - coordinates of gaps throughout the overall alignment
+      - `project`_gaps.txt
     - the size of gaps between `reference` and other genomes.
       - `project`_all_gaps.txt
     - A tab delimited summary file containing information on the core genome size, total SNPs, etc.